Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 Best dinner restaurants in Florence

-Advanced reservations strongly recommend.
+Advanced reservations are strongly recommended.

 Book La Giostra towards the beginning of your visit to Florence because you might just want to return before you leave.